procore/documentation/building_applications/building_apps_define_manifest.md

 ```

 Let’s dive deeper into the example above to understand the various sections that make up the manifest.

+**app_manifest** - includes a single `id` field which is automatically generated using App information from the Developer Portal.
+You do not need to explicitly define this field in your manifest.

 **post_installation_instruction** - defines specific instructions that must be carried out by the Procore user tasked with installing and setting up the App for use by their organization.
 This information is displayed to the user at the time of installation, and later via the App Management page in the Procore Web user interface.